BlackHoods/BlackHoods.github.io/content/post/Garage_Door/RFCommunication.md

 ## Indentify the signal frequency

 To begin it is necesary to discover in which frequency the device is working.
-I recommened to check if your device is in [FCCID database] (https://fccid.io/).
+We recommened to check if your device is in [FCCID database] (https://fccid.io/).
 It is a unique identifier assigned to a device registered with the United States Federal Communications Commission.
-Unfortunatly in our case it was not registed so we dig a little bit around Internet and we found that the device plays around the 868 KHz.
+Unfortunatly in our case it was not registed so we dag a little bit around Internet and we found that the device plays around the 868 KHz.

 In order to check it **UHR** has an spectrum analyzer functionality but I prefer to used the  **osmocom_fft** tool.
 ![Spectrum analyzer](/assets/Garage_Door_RF_communication/ProtocolRerversing/Finding-Signal.png)